dhanniswara/Pinball-Devices-Test/README.md

-Download and import all of the code extensions
-Run in main.cpp only
+Download and import all of the code extensions and run in main.cpp only

 ES32 Devkit V1 (1)